apollographql-education/odyssey-typescript-lab/README.md

-# (Odyssey Course) Intro to GraphQL with TypeScript
+# (Odyssey Course) Growing your GraphQL API with TypeScript & Apollo Server

-Welcome to the starter code for **Intro to GraphQL with TypeScript**.
-You can find the [course lessons and instructions](https://apollographql.com/tutorials/intro-typescript) on Odyssey, [Apollo](https://apollographql.com)'s learning platform.
+Welcome to the starter code for **Growing your GraphQL API with TypeScript & Apollo Server**.
+You can find the [course lessons and instructions](https://apollographql.com/tutorials/growing-graphql-api-ts-lab) on Odyssey, [Apollo](https://apollographql.com)'s learning platform.

 ## How to use this repo